The Cotswolds is one of the UK’s official ‘Areas of Outstanding Natural Beauty’ and visitors and tourists come from...

 Stocking goods from both well-known names and independent designers, Cotswold Trading sits in an enviable position on the High Street in beautiful Broadway.
 There’s a magnificent selection of accessories for your home including clocks, cushions and lighting as well as ranges of accessories for both men and women.
 If you need to stock up on premium beauty and grooming products, then you’ll find those here too.
 Your four-legged friends have not been left out either with dog bowls, beds and even doggy shampoo available to buy.

-Originally located in Stroud and now based in Ashchurch, near Tewkesbury, the Malthouse Emporium describes itself as, ‘Gloucestershire’s most modern emporium’.
-It brings together over 70 traders under a single roof and is a shopper’s paradise full of antiques, collectibles, vintage pieces and home accessories to name but a few areas covered.
-A newly renovated tea room with an art deco theme is due to re-open at the end of January.
+Originally located in Stroud, now based in Ashchurch near Tewkesbury, the Malthouse Emporium describes itself as, ‘Gloucestershire’s most modern emporium’.
+It brings together over 70 traders under a single roof and is a shopper’s paradise full of antiques, collectibles, vintage pieces and home accessories, to name but a few areas covered.
+A newly renovated tea room with an art deco theme re-opened in 2018.
 Should be well worth a visit!

 Fabulous independent shoe shop, where you’re positively encouraged to try before you buy – and at a very reasonable cost.
 Not only will you find a great and ever-growing range of boots and shoes for women and men but there are some stunning bags and other accessories available.
-You’ll find a second store in Stratford-upon-Avon.
+You’ll find Molemi in Chipping Campden, with a second store in Stratford-upon-Avon.

 Lovely, family-run business on the High Street in Chipping Norton, Wild at Heart is definitely worth a trip if you’re looking for stylish, contemporary jewellery.
 Alongside a great range of gorgeous earrings, necklaces and bracelets you’ll find scarves, cufflinks, bags and other accessories.
 There really is something to suit every budget.
-A further store is located in Broadway.
+Am additional store is located in Broadway.

-Lucky enough to be situated in four of the loveliest towns in our region – Bath, Malmesbury, Tetbury and Cirencester- French Grey really has gone from strength to strength over recent years.
-If you’re staying in the Cotswolds you’ll not be far from one of their shops.
+Lucky enough to be situated in four of the loveliest towns in our region – Bath, Malmesbury, Tetbury and Cirencester– French Grey really has gone from strength to strength over recent years.
+If you’re staying in the Cotswolds then you’re never far from one of their shops.
 Everything from wedding gifts to ideas for the home can be found here – and much more besides.
 You’ll love the warm and welcoming service you receive when you visit.